 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The UCI Department of Biomedical Engineering (BME) in the Henry Samueli School of Engineering is anticipating openings in the Specialist Series throughout the academic year 2022-23.
-These positions offer a stimulating array of research and training opportunities within the various labs in the department.
+The UCI Department of Biomedical Engineering (BME) in the Henry Samueli School of Engineering is anticipating openings of postdoctoral scholar positions (Levels I-IV) for the 2022-23 academic year.

 Seeking qualified candidates with experience in the following biomedical engineering fields:

 These positions require a Ph.D. in biomedical engineering, electrical engineering, chemical engineering, mechanical engineering, physics, chemistry, or biology and experience in the focus research area(s) listed above.

 This is an ongoing recruitment and positions are dependent upon availability of extramural funding.
 Initial appointments are for one year and renewal is based on job performance and availability of support.
 Note: Total duration of an individual's postdoctoral service may not exceed five years, including postdoctoral service at other institutions.